HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - identifier 🖐️ used
   - variable 🖐️ used
   - constant 🖐️ used
-  - scalar
+  - scalar 🖐️ used
-  - literal
+  - literal 🖐️ used
   - expression 🖐️ used
-  - heap
+  - heap 🖐️ used
   - function 🖐️ used
-  - procedure
+  - procedure 🖐️ used
-  - method
+  - method 🖐️ used
   - class 🖐️ used
   - prototype 🖐️ used
-  - event
+  - event 🖐️ used
-  - type
+  - type 🖐️ used
-  - primitive types
+  - primitive types 🖐️ used
   - reference types
-  - flag
+  - flag 🖐️ used
   - lexical scope
-  - code block
+  - code block 🖐️ used
-  - conditions
+  - conditions 🖐️ used
   - loops 🎓 known
-  - assignment
+  - assignment 🖐️ used
-  - regular expression
+  - regular expression 🖐️ used
-  - interface
+  - interface 🖐️ used
   - contract
-  - module
+  - module 🖐️ used
   - call stack
 - Functions
-  - signature
+  - signature 🖐️ used
   - argument 🖐️ used
   - parameter 🖐️ used
   - pure function 🖐️ used
   - lambda expression 🖐️ used
   - side effects
-  - closure
+  - closure 🖐️ used
   - partial application
   - curry
   - higher order
   - recursion 🎓 known
   - callback 🖐️ used
-  - listener
+  - listener 🖐️ used
   - compose
-  - pipe
+  - pipe 🖐️ used
   - memoize
   - wrapper
   - functor
   - monad
   - monoid
   - generator
   - coroutine
 - Data structures
   - array 🖐️ used